jmackraz/baker-house/README.rst

 By it's nature, this skill isn't something you would publish as is.
 It's a learning exercise and you can use the skill in your house to control your own stuff.

-But it only works if you have an Echo device registered to the AWS developer account to which you deployed the skill.
-If your home Echos are on a separate, "consumer" account, you must either register one of the Echos to your AWS account, or you can add AWS  to your consumer account and deploy the skill to that.
+But that only works if you have an Echo device registered to the AWS developer account under which you deployed the skill.
+If your home Echos are on a separate, "consumer" account, you must either register one of the Echos to your AWS account, or you can add AWS to your consumer account and deploy the skill to that "profile."

-There's some more information on managing multiple AWS accounts TO BE PROVIDED, as I had to sort this out for myself.
+I took the path of developing under my AWS developer login, then re-deploying the work under my consumer account for use with my home Echos.
+Therefore the setup scripts work with multiple AWS and Alexa Skills Kit logins (or "profiles").

 High Level Architecture
 =======================